ORNL/ReSolve/docs/sphinx/developer_guide/index.rst

 Re::Solve on CI platforms, as well as support development of the spack package as neccessary.

-See the Quik-How-To section below for more information on how to update the spack package and typical workflows for building Re::Solve with spack on CI platforms for testing.
+See the Quick How-To section below for more information on how to update the spack package and typical workflows for building Re::Solve with spack on CI platforms for testing.

 GitHub Actions
 ----------------

 This is a quick summary of the workflows performed in each GitHub Action.
 For more information see the ``.github/workflows`` folder where each file is located.